richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   identifier.

 delegated domain:
-: A domain name or host name that is explicitly configured for communicating with the source domain, either by the human user controlling the client or by a trusted administrator.
+: A domain name or host name that is explicitly configured at the application layer for communicating with the source domain, either by the human user controlling the client or by a trusted administrator.
 For example, an IMAP server at mail.example.net could be a delegated domain for a source domain of example.net associated with an email address of user@example.net.
+(This kind of application-layer delegation is not to be confused with delegation in the DNS, by which a separate zone is created in the name space beneath the apex of a given domain; see for instance {{RFC8499}}.)

 derived domain:
 : A domain name or host name that a client has derived from the source domain